elenadfm19/Reddit_Client_App/README.md

 # Reddit Client

+A full-stack Reddit client application consisting of a React frontend and an Express backend that proxies requests to Reddit’s public API to prevent CORS issues.
-This web app simulates a Reddit client built with [Vite](https://vitejs.dev/), [React](https://reactjs.org/), [Redux](https://redux.js.org/), and [React Router](https://reactrouter.com/).
+The frontend is built with [Vite](https://vitejs.dev/), [React](https://reactjs.org/), [Redux](https://redux.js.org/), and [React Router](https://reactrouter.com/).
+The backend uses Express to securely fetch data from Reddit before delivering it to the client.

 ## 🚀 Features

 - Browse subreddits by type: default, popular and new.
 - Browse posts included in a specific subreddit.
 - Search specific subreddits and posts by key words.
-- Access to the details of each posts including nested comments.
+- View detailed posts including nested comments.
-- Responsive design
+- Fully responsive UI
-- Dynamic routing
+- Dynamic routing via React Router
 - State management with Redux Toolkit
+- Backend proxy to bypass CORS & rate-limit issues

 ## 🖼️ Demo
 [Live Demo on Render] ([(https://reddit-client-app-frontend.onrender.com)](https://reddit-client-app-frontend.onrender.com/))